- Location: New Mexico

 Graduated licensing programs are becoming more and more popular as statistics continue to reveal that they actually do cut down on accidents involving teen drivers.
 This is because of the strict emphasis put on skill building and gaining behind-the-wheel experience.

-No more can you simply get a permit and a week later, when you turn 16, get your license and take to the road.
+No more can you simply get a permit and a week later, get your license and take to the road.
 Now the process is a bit more involved, and ultimately more rational.
-In New Mexico, the graduated licensing program stages can be broken down into three parts.
+In New Mexico, the graduated licensing program stages can be broken down into several parts.

 Stage One: Instructional Permit